Please be aware we are currently upgrading our IT system. If you have any issues, please email

-If you register for face-to-face counselling today, the next appointment is available from 8th February NB no appointments can be offered during the period when university services are closed.
-However, whenever you register, you will be offered the opportunity to speak with a professional counsellor for a brief pre-appointment consultation, within a maximum of 5 days (excluding 24th December to 2nd January inlcusive) of registering.
+If you register for face-to-face counselling today, the next available appointment is currently in week beginning 25th March.
+NB the Easter vacation runs from 18th March to to 23rd April.
+The Counselling Service is open throughout.
+There is the opportunity to speak with a professional counsellor for a brief pre-appointment consultation, within a maximum of 5 days of your intial enquiry.
 This is optional.
 Many people find this helpful.

 Don't worry about going to the session, I was really nervous and got very emotional but the staff were very supportive and made me feel much more able to talk.